LarryGF/terraHom/README.md

 ## Manual Deployment (not recommended)

-Alternatively you can deploy everything manually, but you will need to do it in the following order:
+Alternatively you can deploy everything manually, but you will need to do it in the following order (this is the order that the automated deployment script runs the commands, you can always check it for reference):

+___This does not mean that you won't have to create the variable files, otherwise you will have to pass them as arguments to the commands___

+- Execute the ansible playbook that will make sure that all requirements in the node(s) are met:

+    ```shell
+    ansible-playbook ./ansible/k3s-ansible/site.yml -i ./ansible/k3s-ansible/inventory/deploy/hosts.ini -u $user
+    ```

 ### Ansible